Old Dominion vs. Charlotte NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Old Dominion and its opponents have combined to score more than 55.5 points in four of 11 games this season.

-- Charlotte's games have gone over 55.5 points in six of 11 chances this season.
+- Old Dominion's games this season have gone over 55.5 points four of 11 times.

-- The two teams combine to score 52.5 points per game, 3.0 less than the over/under in this contest.

 - The 59 points per game these two squads have allowed to opponents this season are 3.5 more than the 55.5 total in this contest.

-- The average total in Monarchs games this season is 54.5, 1.0 point fewer than Saturday's total of 55.5 .
+- Monarchs games have an average total of 54.5 points this season, 1.0 fewer than Saturday's over/under.

-- The 59.4 PPG average total in 49ers games this season is 3.9 points more than this game's over/under.
+- The 55.5-point over/under for this game is 3.9 points below the 59.4 points per game average total in 49ers games this season.

 Old Dominion Stats and Trends